 Our Staff

 Benoit Miousse is a graduate of Philosophy from the University of Montreal.
-Prior to joining Chesterton Academy, he was the Principal of an independent Catholic school and taught French and History for nine years.
-He is also a member of the Parish Committee of St. Clement Parish (Ottawa).
+Prior to joining Chesterton Academy in 2018, he was the Principal of an independent Catholic school where he also taught French and History for nine years.
+He attends St. Clement Parish (Ottawa).

 Dr. Francois AllairePhysics

 Dr. François Allaire earned his Bachelors of Electrical and Computer Engineering and his Master of Applied Sciences in Electrical Engineering at the Royal Military College of Canada, where during four years he taught fourth year courses in: Robotics, Digital Signal Processing, Computer Network and Engineering Design.
 Through his studies, as Doctor of Philosophy in Electrical and Computer Engineering, Dr. François Allaire developed an expertise in real-time path planning for unmanned aircraft vehicles.
 Through his military experience, Dr. François Allaire has also acquired an expertise on Technical Airworthiness for transport aircrafts and for unmanned aircraft vehicles.
-Recently Dr. François Allaire has been blessed in joining the teaching staff of the Chesterton Academy of Ottawa to teach physics classes for the Grade 12 students.
-Dr. François Allaire looks forward to continuing teaching the physics course for future graduating classes at Chesterton Academy of Ottawa.
+Recently Dr. François Allaire managed a team of about 70 engineers that developed hybrid electrical solutions for fishing boats, ferries and drilling ships.

 Sheila JonesArt History